 As a child, my parents always called me an old soul.
 I still played Barbies and dress-up in my mother’s vintage clothes, but I also questioned the meaning of life and thought way too much about my own mortality.
 I was a strange kid, I guess.
 I still do those things, by the way.
 At some point in my teens, I started to really look forward to being in my thirties.
 Thirties must be great, I told myself.
 I would have everything figured out by then.
 Things in my life would make sense, I would have a secure relationship, career, and so on.
 Maybe even own a house!
 I would definitely have it figured out by thirty.

-It’s a social construct—all of it: childhood and adulthood.
-The truth is, you really can be any kind of adult you want to be.
-The decision making power that comes with maturity means: I can eat ice cream out of a wine glass.
+It sounded good at the time, but I think if I had it all figured out, at thirteen or thirty, life would be quite boring.
+It’s all a social construct—childhood and adulthood.
+The truth is, you can be any kind of adult you want to be.
+The decision making power that comes with age and maturity means: I can eat ice cream out of a wine glass.
 Mac and cheese is a nutritional enough dinner when loaded with enough veggies (and also pairs exceptionally well with desert scenery and starlight).
 And most importantly, I can still sleep in the dirt and wake up to beautiful places.